Safeguarding Sensitive Credentials for SP-API Applications

 Since the keys have been made publicly available, Amazon assumes that an unauthorized party has access to the keys, putting the Amazon SP-API application owners at risk.
 Unfortunately, rotating the keys means that the application owner cannot control the application, either.

 While this process helps protect Amazon SP-API applications, it causes significant interruption for application owners and their customers.
 Typically, Amazon SP-API developers don’t realize Amazon has rotated their keys and they spend valuable time researching the root cause of their interruption.
-It can take days for a Developer to realize that Amazon rotated the keys and contact Amazon via a support case.
+It can take days for a developer to realize that Amazon rotated the keys and contact Amazon via a support case.

 This is the only mechanism that Amazon has to protect your credentials.
 If another credential such as a decryption key were to became public, Amazon would not be able to disable or rotate the key.
 An attacker would have the authority to decrypt your sensitive information, without Amazon’s or your developer’s awareness.